Rbara00/Rob-Bara-College-Coding-Portfolio/README.md

 -Micro Electronics I Analogue lab reports and final project report using MATLAB and Multisim

+-PCB Design consisting of various through hole and surface mount board design using KiCad

 -Signals and Systems:Continuous & Discrete-Computer Assignments written in MATLAB

 -Stochastic Processes in Signals and Systems Projects as well as a PDF to CDF converter I made